kemtol/nyelam/_posts/2018-8-07-snorkeling-in-indonesia.md

 ---
 layout: post
-title: Why Snorkeling in Indonesia Must Be One of Your Bucket List?
+title: Why Snorkeling in Indonesia Must Be One of Your Bucket List and Where You Should be Go?
 permalink: /best-spot-to-snorkeling-in-indonesia.html
 author: Calista Tambunan
 categories: journal